eclipse-pass/pass-data-model/documentation/Contributor.md

 # Contributor

-A Contributor is a person who had one or more roles (such as author) for a [Publication](Publication.md).
+A Contributor is a person who contributed to a [Publication](Publication.md).
+The contributor model captures the person information as well as the roles they played in creating the publication (e.g. author).

 | Field  		| Type  		| Description |
 | ------------- | ------------- | ------------- |